 How to Plant Nature’s Organic Garden

-Planting in Nature’s Organic Garden is vastly more straightforward than in a soil-based garden.
-I like to refer as a no-tool planting system.
+Planting in Nature’s Organic Garden is more straightforward than in a soil-based garden.
+I like to refer to a no-tool planting system.
 Well, almost no tools.
 The only tools you will need are your hands.
-Simple draw a line in the compost, place your seeds and cover them up.
+Draw a line in the compost, place your seeds, and cover them up.

-If you need any conventional “Tools,” I would expect you are not to use Nature’s Organic Garden System.
+If you need conventional “Tools,” I expect you not to use Nature’s Organic Garden System.
 Dig on!